omnetpp/omnetpp.org/intro/index.md

 We maintain a list of selected OMNeT++ models and model frameworks [here](/download/models-and-tools).

+## Workflow

+Here is a a brief overview of the workflow for using OMNeT++:

+1. An OMNeT++ model is built from components (modules) which communicate by exchanging messages.
+Modules can be nested, that is, several modules can be grouped together to form a compound module.
+When creating the model, you need to map your system into a hierarchy of communicating modules.
+(When you use a model framework, this and the next two steps are mostly done for you.)

+2. Define the model structure in the NED language.
+You can edit NED in a text editor or in the graphical editor of the Eclipse-based OMNeT++ Simulation IDE.

+3. The active components of the model (simple modules) are programmed in C++, using the simulation kernel and class library.
+C++ classes that represent protocol headers are described in MSG files which are then translated into C++ code.

+4. Provide a suitable `omnetpp.ini` file to hold OMNeT++ configuration and parameters to your model.
+One ini file may hold several configurations which can build on one another, and may even contain parameter studies.

+5. Build the simulation program and run it.
+You'll link the code with the OMNeT++ simulation kernel and one of the user interfaces OMNeT++ provides.
+   There are command line and interactive, graphical user interfaces.

+6. Simulation results are written into output vector and output scalar files.
+   You can use the Analysis Tool powered by Pandas and Matplotlib in the Simulation IDE to analyze and plot them.
+Event logs recorded from the simulation can be viewed in the Sequence Chart Tool in the IDE.
+Result files are text-based, so you can also process them with R, Matlab or other tools.

 ## Simulation IDE

 The Simulation IDE is a powerful, feature-rich environment for developing,